 A stroke is an interruption of blood flow and oxygen to parts of the brain.
-Cell death begins once the gray matter in brain cells stops getting enough oxygen and nutrients to survive.
+Cell death begins once the brain’s gray matter stops receiving enough oxygen and nutrients to survive.
 Gray matter contains most neuronal cell bodies in the human mind.
-It manages many functions, such as emotions, muscle control, hearing, decision-making, sensory perceptions, memory, speech, and self-control.
+It manages many functions, including emotions, muscle control, hearing, decision-making, sensory perception, memory, speech, and self-control.

 Causes of Brain Strokes